outsmartchad/solana-trading-cli/README.md

 - land transactions faster using Jito/bloXroute

-- Fetch the real-time lp-burn percentage, pool reserve and market cap of any liquidity pool
+- Fetch the real-time price, lp-burn percentage, pool reserve and market cap of any liquidity pool

 - fixed % tp/sl module